Lost confidence

 Some examples:

-• Keeping costs low enables all kinds of pricing and packaging while still being profitable, allowing for testing today and resilience in future.
+- Keeping costs low enables all kinds of pricing and packaging while still being profitable, allowing for testing today and resilience in the future.

-• Selecting well-established, actively-development cross-platform libraries and frameworks for building user interfaces, so you’re able to handle any evolution in platforms and devices.
+- Selecting well-established, actively-developed, cross-platform libraries and frameworks for building user interfaces, so you’re able to handle any evolution in platforms and devices.

-• API-first architecture so that you own front-end tools, and your own back-end systems, and customer integrations, survives evolution.
+- API-first architecture to isolate teams, and connect your own front-end tools, back-end systems, and customer integrations.

-Some kinds of optionality require additional work today.
-For example, vendor-wrappers don’t add any value today.
-Those techniques are wise for mature companies where stability and predictability are more important than releasing a feature a month earlier, but might be the wrong choice for early-stage companies who must rely on their velocity to win against incumbents.
+Future optionality requires additional work today.
+For example, adding vendor-wrapping APIs doesn’t add any value today.
+Those techniques are wise for mature companies where stability and predictability are more important than releasing a feature a month earlier, but might be the wrong choice for early-stage companies that must rely on their velocity to win against incumbents.

 Portfolio of bets